 CAS ETH in Data and Machine Learning

-The CAS DML provides a targeted education in data science, algorithms and machine learning (ML) to managers without prior formal education in computer science in order to advance their career.
+The CAS DML provides a targeted education in IT, data science and machine learning (ML) to managers without prior formal education in computer science in order to advance their career.

-The aim of this programme is to improve the decision-making of managers by providing them with fundamental training in the areas of data science, algorithms and ML that is applicable across multiple industries and areas of the organisation.
+The aim of this programme is to improve the decision-making of managers by providing them with fundamental training in data science and ML/AI that is applicable across multiple industries and areas of the organisation.
+Graduates will be able to communicate better and develop stronger relationships with IT, data science and ML/AI staff.
+In turn, this will enable them to extend their existing management skills to take on more challenging leadership roles in interdisciplinary projects with significant data science and ML/AI components.

 The CAS DML is a part of the MAS in AI and Digital Technology (MAS AID), which is designed for managers who want a better understanding of machine learning, artificial intelligence, cybersecurity and other digital technologies that are rapidly transforming their industry.
 The aim of the MAS AID programme is to improve their ability to communicate and collaborate with technology teams and to advance their careers in an increasingly digital world.